 “Tell us about yourself.”

-Surely there are many things to say about yourself.
+Indeed there are many things to say about yourself.
 However, it would be best if you keep your answer brief.

 Define yourself in a few lines while subtly weaving in accomplishments from your career to strengthen your case.